paramulator/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10-1.png)

 After imputation the overall distibution of steps per day has shifted to the right with an increased number of days with step counts above 10,000.
-The number of days with less than 1,000 steps has been
-reduced from 10 to 2.
+The number of days with a zero step count has been reduced from 8 to 0.

 The mean and median steps per day after imputation are shown below.